zhiyingTan0/StochasticProcess-447/RandomWalk/README.md

 ### Method 1: Python Loop
 For method 1, operations are performed element-by-element in Python loops, reason behind the slowness is due to Python's interpretive overhead (including evaluating executing python bytecode and managing memory references) for each iteration.
-For example, Updating position `pos` at each step involves accessing the integer memory chunk through its reference, creating a new Python integer object, allocating new memory and storing its new pointer reference into `pos`.
+For example, Updating position `pos` at each step involves decoding bytecode, accessing the integer memory chunk through its reference, creating a new Python integer object, allocating new memory and storing its new pointer reference into `pos`.
 Furthermore, each integer or object occupies a distinct memory chunk, accessing these objects may require extra time to jump between non-contiguous memory locations leading to a poor memory access performance, even leading to fragmented memory.